Sorry, you need to enable JavaScript to visit this website.

 Other support

-PAGES is working with its partners (LiPD, PANGAEA, WDS-Paleo, Neotoma) to offer data stewardship training, such as workshops and tutorials.
-This training enables data stewards to not only develop and curate data, but also to use other available data together with emerging new software tools to address their WG's scientific questions.
+PAGES works with its partners (LiPD, PANGAEA, WDS-Paleo, Neotoma) to offer data stewardship training, such as workshops and tutorials, upon request.
+This training enables data stewards to not only develop and curate data, but also use other available data, together with emerging new software tools, to address their WG's scientific questions.

 Frequently asked questions